 SELECT user_id, count(*) hits FROM table GROUP BY user_id ORDER BY hits DESC LIMIT 5

-LogsQL provides a shortcut syntax with top pipe for this case:
+LogsQL provides a shortcut syntax with the

 * | top 5 (user_id)